opensovereigncloud/cc-cvm-docs/cvm.md

 ### Kubernetes Nodes are VMs

-In case of Intel SGX or Azure, we might need to run the Kubernetes inside of VMs.
-In the case of SGX, we can isolate the confidential applications and services by running them in isolated memory regions (i.e., inside of enclaves).

-In case of Azure, one can spawn CVMs from VMs.
-Technically, these CVMs are peers of the VM.
-Logically, the VM is the "parent" of the CVMs.
-The CVMs get their resources from the "parent" VM.
-Hence, we might isolate the confidential applications and services using such "virtually" nested CVMs.
+Depending on the environment, Kubernetes nodes may need to run inside virtual machines (VMs).
+For example, with Intel SGX, confidential applications and services can be isolated within dedicated memory regions known as enclaves.
+On Azure, it is possible to spawn Confidential Virtual Machines (CVMs) from existing VMs.
+Technically, these CVMs operate as peers to the original VM, but logically, the VM acts as their “parent,” providing resources to the CVMs.
+This setup allows confidential applications and services to be isolated using these “virtually” nested CVMs.

-Independently, if the Kubernetes Node runs as CVM or VM, we have the following options to protect confidential applications and services.
+Regardless of whether the Kubernetes node is running as a CVM or a VM, there are several options available to protect confidential applications and services.

 #### Pod as CVM